 Making Introductions and Contacting Attendees

-- Keep track of how many people in your state are registered by emailing Michael Petruzzelli at email@example.com.
-Michael can also send you a list with the names and email addresses of people from your state who are attending.
+- Keep track of how many people in your state are registered by emailing Michael Petruzzelli at firstname.lastname@example.org.
+The National Council can also send you a list with the names and email addresses of people from your state who are attending.

 Scheduling Hill Meetings with legislators

 - A template letter to use to begin scheduling Hill meetings with legislators.
-Feel free to use this as is or tailor it to fit your needs.
+Feel free to edit the letter as needed.

 - Once you’ve confirmed a meeting time, enter it into your registration profile.
 After you have logged in, click on the button that says, “Click here to record your confirmed Hill Day meetings.”
 This is the only way we can know how great our reach is and avoid duplicate efforts.